RakaDoank/ping-react-native/examples/macos/README.md

 If you have any solutions better than this patches.
 Please, feel free to fix this.

 I'm sorry for my lack of knowledge about iOS/macOS app build system.

+## react-native-macos mismatch React version
+This monorepo use single React package that is also used by Expo example project.
+For a while, just override the version checker

+Find these files:
+- /node_modules/react-native-macos/Libraries/Renderer/implementations/ReactNativeRenderer-dev.js
+- /node_modules/react-native-macos/Libraries/Renderer/implementations/ReactNativeRenderer-prod.js
+- /node_modules/react-native-macos/Libraries/Renderer/implementations/ReactNativeRenderer-profiling.js

+In your IDE or any text editors, find this `if ("19.1.4" !== isomorphicReactPackageVersion)` snippet.
+Just remove or mark as comment the whole if statement block.

+> I'm sorry, I don't make a `pnpm` patch yet.

 # Getting Started